 SOC 124.
 Social Justice in Interdisciplinary Perspective.
 Examines the nature and forms of social justice and injustice.
 Key philosophical and theoretical models and debates over the meaning of social justice, using historical and contemporary examples to highlight important concepts and controversies are addressed.
 Faculty from different departments within SSIS, and occasionally from other colleges, will address how their discipline understands and analyzes issues of social justice.
 Students will be encouraged to critically assess the assumptions of various perspectives on social justice, and to address the relationship of academe and social activism in achieving social justice.
 Prerequisite: Sophomore standing or instructor permission.
-Cross-listed as ID 124; only one may be counted for credit.
-3 units.
+Cross listed: ANTH 130, ID 124, ENVS 124, ETHN 124 and FACS 124.
+Only one may be counted for credit.
+Units: 3.0.

 SOC 125.
 Social Inequalities.
 Examination of the ways race, class and gender, as well as the intersection of all three, affect the distribution of valued resources in a society.
 Other social inequalities such as age, sexual orientation, or nationality, etc. may also be examined.
-Attention is given to struggles to change or preserve economics and political inequalities.
-Prerequisite: SOC 001 or equivalent.
-3 units.
+Attention is given to struggles to change or preserve economic and political inequalities.
+Prerequisite: SOC 1 or equivalent.
+Units: 3.0.

 SOC 126.
 Sociology of Gender.
 Examines how gender designation of "male" and "female" impacts an individual's life; explores the social construction of masculinity and femininity in the family, school, workplace, everyday interactions, and within racialized and colonized societies; studies the consequences of gender difference and inequality that result in violence and abuse, sexual harassment, hate crimes, wage differentials and unequal opportunities.
-3 units.
+Units: 3.0.

 SOC 127.
 Men, Masculinity and Society.
 Introduces students to the field of men and masculinity.
 Examines the construction of masculinity in sports, family, work and other social relationships, showing how it affects and is affected by people, institutions and society.
 Explores the diverse experiences based on race, class, occupation, physical ability and sexuality, and the implications for people from such diverse groups.
-3 units.
+Units: 3.0.

 SOC 128.
 Sociology of Sexuality.
 Studies sexuality including historical and cultural differences in sexual attitudes, beliefs and behaviors.
 Also examines the mutual influence of sexuality and social institutions, such as the family, the economy, politics and religion.
-Prerequisite: SOC 001 or instructor permission.
-3 units.
+Prerequisite: SOC 1 or instructor permission.
+Units: 3.0.

 SOC 130.
 Political Sociology.
 Analyzes political order and change from the viewpoint of cultural values and the institutional structure of societies.
 Examines group behavior patterns related to ideology, elites, masses, classes, movements, parties, and other power groups.
 Surveys differing theories and methodologies for the study of political processes across cultures and societies.
-Prerequisite: SOC 001 or equivalent.
-3 units.
+Pre-requisite: SOC 1 or equivalent.
+Units: 3.0.